 Step 6: Hire through eRecruit or ePAF

 If the position was posted, please hire the employee through eRecruit.
 You will be required to ‘Prepare the Job Offer’, copying the eRecruit generated offer letter on Departmental letterhead, and submitting the ‘Prepare for Hire’ to Payroll for processing.
-If the employee you are hiring is new to the BCGEU bargaining unit, please have them fill out the BCGEU Membership Application Card and return the original copy to Human Resources.
+If the employee you are hiring is new to the BCGEU bargaining unit, please have them fill out the BCGEU Membership Application Card – Reg (for regular ongoing staff) or BCGEU Membership Application Card – Temp-Aux (for term auxiliary staff and students) and return the original copy to Human Resources.
 All payroll forms (direct deposit and tax forms) can now be uploaded to eRecruit.

 If the position was not posted, please hire by initiating an ePAF.
 If this is a new employee, all payroll documents (direct deposit and tax forms) should be attached to the ePAF.
 Human Resources will prepare the offer letter and send the BCGEU Membership Application Card to the employee for these types of appointments.